 Fortunately, this isn't purely a tragedy.
 For one thing, I learned lots of valuable lessons.
 I no longer hold Sun Microsystems (and others), because I still don't really have a good grasp of its business.
 I do still hold a little Time Warner (though I've sold off most of the shares over time, for a down payment on a house, among other things).

 I also did some things right during all this.
 I'd come to greatly respect Warren Buffett (even though I wasn't heeding his investing advice, to my detriment), so I bought a few shares of Berkshire Hathaway in 1998 for about $1,800 each, and hung on.
-They've more than doubled now, and have been trading above $4,600.
+At today's price of $4,600, they've more than doubled for me.

 How I invest now